wpmetabox/mb-relationships/readme.txt

 This plugin is a free extension of [Meta Box](https://metabox.io) plugin, which is a powerful, professional solution to create custom fields and custom meta boxes for WordPress websites.
 Using **MB Relationships** in combination with [other extensions](https://metabox.io/plugins/) will help you manage any content types in WordPress easily and make your website more professional.

+## You might also like

+If you like this plugin, you might also like our other WordPress products:

+- [Meta Box](https://metabox.io) - The most powerful WordPress plugin for creating custom post types and custom fields.
+- [Slim SEO](https://wpslimseo.com) - A fast, lightweight and full-featured SEO plugin for WordPress with minimal configuration.
+- [Slim SEO Schema](https://wpslimseo.com/products/slim-seo-schema/) - An advanced, powerful and flexible plugin to add schemas to WordPress.
+- [Slim SEO Link Manager](https://wpslimseo.com/products/slim-seo-link-manager/) - Build internal link easier in WordPress with real-time reports.
+- [GretaThemes](https://gretathemes.com) - Free and premium WordPress themes that clean, simple and just work.
+- [Auto Listings](https://wpautolistings.com) - A car sale and dealership plugin for WordPress

 == Installation ==

 You need to install [Meta Box](https://metabox.io) plugin first